 · Is it truly possible to be pure of heart?Church History

 The focus of this course is a review of Catholic theology through a study of Church history, doctrine, authority, and infallibility.
 It brings together a religious tradition as old as Jesus and the apostles with the world today.
 Students explore the rich history of the Catholic church to understand better its mission today.
 Within their own personal experiences of faith, they discover God’s Spirit at work throughout the ages.
 Two projects are part of this course.
 The first gives the students an opportunity to physically explore the art and architecture of a church building, to sketch what has impressed them and write why.
 The second project consists of a group experience of preparing and delivering a homily, based on the scriptures in areas that would be of interest to young people today.Relationships

 This course is designed to aid students in healthy and unhealthy aspects of the relationship with oneself and with others.
 They will come to understand methods of coping with opportunities and challenges they will meet along the way.
 Dating, gender issues, communication, intimacy, and marriage are discussed in the light of our relationship with God and according to the teachings of the Catholic Church A clearer understanding of four lifestyle paths, single life, married life, religious life, and ordained ministry and the issues involved in these lifestyles will be presented.
 Students participate in a debate style conversation with their classmates on the topics listed above.Faith in the Media

 The focus of this course is to educate both Christian and non-Christian students on how to connect the world of the media with their religious education, tradition, and heritage.
 Through the use of films, television, radio, advertisements, newspapers, magazines, and the Internet, students will explore how they can live their religious values today.
-Projects that have been engaging to the students, using technology, consisted of preparing a teen magazine and a brochure appealing to a prospective seventh and eighth grader along with a transfer student.
+Contemporary issues facing society today will be explored in light of Catholic social teaching on various social justice issues.